psmak3/psmak3.github.io/_posts/national/2016-06-21-national-alienprefectpresident.md

 ## Pros

-- Her hawkish ways may result in a pre-emtive strike against the aliens before they even know it
+- Her hawkish ways may result in a preemptive strike against the aliens before they even know it

 - Her anti-firearm legislation would prevent the aliens the use of their laser guns in a ground attack